webrecorder/replayweb.page/README.md

 To run ReplayWeb.page and view web archives, a regular HTTP server is all that is needed.

 ReplayWeb.page can run with any HTTP server locally.
 For example, you can run `http-server -p 9990` or `python -m http.server 9990` to run a static web server in the directory of this repository after running `yarn run build`.
-Then, simply load `http://localhost:9990/` and you'll have the core replayweb.page running locally.
+Then, load `http://localhost:9990/` and you'll have the core replayweb.page running locally.

 ## Developing ReplayWeb.page